-First there is an event, then you have a thought or interpretation regarding the event, you experience an emotion, and then react.
+First there is an event, your body has a somatic and emotional response, then you have a thought or interpretation regarding the event and react.
 Most of the time people are not aware of the thought or interpretation regarding the event, but they know how uncomfortable they feel.

 Here are the foundational concepts of this tool:

 1. Accept the events and circumstances of life as value-neutral and out of your control.